 Zakah and Purification: Forgotten Pillars of Islamic Finance?

 Part of the reason zakah and purification are not always talked about stems from their complexity.
-Azzad Asset Management has sought to take the confusion out of calculating zakah and purification amounts by automating the process and issuing standardized statements for its clients on an annual basis.
+Azzad has sought to take the confusion out of calculating zakah and purification amounts by automating the process and issuing standardized statements for our clients on an annual basis.

-Following best practices and guidelines issued by the Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI), Azzad uses AAOIFI Standard Number 21 as the engine for its proprietary Zakah and purification calculation program.
-The end result for 2014: Azzad representatives say that approximately $3 million will be donated to charity in the United States and abroad based on the amounts tallied for clients.
+Following best practices and guidelines issued by the Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI), Azzad uses AAOIFI Standard Number 21 as the basis for our proprietary zakah and purification calculation program.

-Long story short: an American Islamic investment firm is putting the loftier goals of Islamic finance, including zakah and purification, into practice right here in the United States.
+Long story short: an American Muslim investment firm is putting the loftier goals of Islamic finance, including zakah and purification, into practice right here in the United States.